rianmcguire/1brc-ruby/slides.md

 ![center](fig6.svg)

 <!--
 Ruby is a bit over twice as slow as the middle-of-the-road Java implementation.
-That's honestly better than I was expecting - this sort of CPU-intensive work isn't not something Ruby is great at.
+That's honestly better than I was expecting - this sort of CPU-intensive work isn't something Ruby is great at.

 So what about Ractors - they should be even faster because everything happens within the one Ruby process.
 -->